TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 - **Business Use Case ID & Name:** BUC-A — Plan your trip and choose your means to travel and/or your FARE PRODUCT
 - **Goal (Objective):** Enable the Transport Customer to select the most suitable mobility offer (transport mode, product, package, price and guarantees) for his TRAVEL.
-- **Scope:** Offer discovery (TRIP PLANNER proposals) / catalogue consultation (FARE PRODUCT catalogue) / PRICE calculation / CUSTOMER OFFER PACKAGE constitution
+- **Scope:** Offer discovery (journey planner proposals) / catalogue consultation (FARE PRODUCT catalogue) / PRICE calculation / CUSTOMER OFFER PACKAGE constitution
 ---

 ## Actors & Context